 In every one of our lives, there are going to be people who hurt us or use us and never see their error.
-Some offenders will never approach us with an apology.
+Some offenders will never approach us with an apology or ask for forgiveness.
 There is a part of us, as humans, that deeply desires justice for ourselves in those instances.
 We all understand that humans sow what they reap, and we may become discouraged when it looks like those people who have sinned against us don’t reap their “just desserts.”
 We get really indignant when it seems like God is blessing them or using them in ways in which we want to be blessed or used!

 This has happened to me on occasion, and it revealed in my heart an immature desire for justice and God’s judgment instead of the mercy and grace I had received with my salvation.
 I had a hard time moving past scenarios in my life where I was rejected or misjudged unrighteously and how those offenders were still prosperous and blessed by God.
 The Lord challenged me to grow in this area recently and I would like to share with you what He showed me.
 I hope it will also help you to grow in your ability to forgive and walk in God’s love, mercy, and grace!